-There are various aspects in Salesforce considering the security of data in Salesforce because there is a huge amount of data in Salesforce which needs to be shared with many people in an organization but there must be a check and control to it.
-This control of sharing data is performed by a set of rules namely Sharing rules in Salesforce.
+There are various aspects in Salesforce that consider the security of data because there is a large amount of it that is and needs to be shared in companies.
+This sharing of data requires a check and control to it, which is performed by a set of rules, namely sharing rules in Salesforce.

-Let’s consider a scenario wherein an MNC, there is a manager who is managing two teams, for example, the marketing team in India and the marketing team in the USA.
-Now the manager can access both the team’s records as it can be done through the role hierarchy method, but what if the marketing team of the USA wants to access the records of the marketing team of India as they are at a peer level, so this cannot be done by the role hierarchy method.
-Here comes the role of sharing rules in Salesforce.
+Let us consider a scenario wherein there is a manager who is managing two teams, the marketing team in India and the marketing team in the USA.
+Now, the manager can access both the teams’ records as it can be done through the role hierarchy method, but what if the marketing team in the USA wants to access the records of the marketing team in India.
+This cannot be done through the role hierarchy method as both the teams are at the peer level.
+This is where the role of sharing rules in Salesforce comes into play.

-Sharing rules help users to share the records based on conditions.
-It is basically created for objects whose OWD is set public read-only or private because sharing rules can only extend the access they cannot restrict the access
+Sharing rules help users to share records based on conditions.
+It is basically created for objects whose organization-wide defaults (OWD) are set to public read-only or private because sharing rules can only extend the access and not restrict it.

 Want to know how to study for Salesforce Admin Certification Exam?
 Click on the link to get all your doubts cleared.